cisagov/ScubaGear/baselines/defender.md

 ## 5. Alerts

 There are several pre-built alert policies available pertaining to various apps in the M365 suite.
-These alerts give admins better real-time insight into possible security incidents.
+These alerts give administrators better real-time insight into possible security incidents.

 ### Policies